 - It is often used when researchers want to compare scores with the average count.

 For quantitative market research use of descriptive analysis often give absolute numbers, but the analysis is never sufficient to demonstrate the rationale behind those numbers.
-Nevertheless, it is necessary to think of the best method to be used for research and data analysis suiting your survey questionnaire and what story researchers want to tell.
-For example, the mean is the best way to demonstrate the average scores of the students in schools.
-It is better to rely on the descriptive statistics when the researchers intend to keep the research or outcome limited to the provided sample without generalizing it to the population.
-For example, when you want to compare average voting done in two different cities, then differential statistics is enough.
+Nevertheless, it is necessary to think of the best method for research and data analysis suiting your survey questionnaire and what story researchers want to tell.
+For example, the mean is the best way to demonstrate the students’ average scores in schools.
+It is better to rely on the descriptive statistics when the researchers intend to keep the research or outcome limited to the provided sample without generalizing it.
+For example, when you want to compare average voting done in two different cities, differential statistics are enough.

 Descriptive analysis is also called a ‘univariate analysis’ since it is commonly used to analyze a single variable.

-Inferential statistics are used to make predictions about a larger population after research and data analysis of the collected sample of the representing population.
-For example, at a movie theater, you can ask some odd 100 audiences if they like the movie they are watching.
-Researchers then use inferential statistics on the collected sample to reason that about 80-90% of people like the movie they are watching.
+Inferential statistics are used to make predictions about a larger population after research and data analysis of the representing population’s collected sample.
+For example, you can ask some odd 100 audiences at a movie theater if they like the movie they are watching.
+Researchers then use inferential statistics on the collected sample to reason that about 80-90% of people like the movie.

-- Estimating parameters: it takes statistics from the sample research data and uses it to demonstrate something about the population parameter.
+- Estimating parameters: It takes statistics from the sample research data and demonstrates something about the population parameter.

 These are sophisticated analysis methods used to showcase the relationship between different variables instead of describing a single variable.
 It is often used when researchers want something beyond absolute numbers to understand the relationship between variables.